My education as a psychologist

 I was trained in both brief and long-term approaches to psychotherapy.
 I am a Certified Jungian Analyst member of the C.G.
 Jung Institute of San Francisco.
 This certification is a post-licensure program for experienced professionals to deepen our understanding of the human psyche, both for our own growth and for the benefit of those we serve.
 Analytic work provides a means of unferstanding and transforming serious mental health conditions and repetitive patterns of behavior.
 It greatly influences my approach to psychotherapy.
 The choice is always yours to find the right level of involvement in our work together.

-My work with teens and adults may involve relational dynamics, dreams, transitional issues, and various expressive methods to look into the underlying causes of stress or concern.
+Our work together may involve relational dynamics, dreams, transitional issues, and various expressive methods to look into the underlying causes of stress or concern.
 In my practice, I sometimes also use sand play and expressive art therapy to help understand the deeper aspects of what one might be trying to communicate.
 (See frequent questions for more information on these approaches to therapy.)
 Human beings are complex creatures, and psychological issues can be proof of this complexity.
 It’s my pleasure to help you or your teen through these issues.
 My aim is that you’ll get a glimpse of your own perfect wholeness and find greater ease in your life.

 I was born in a French-speaking area of Canada, and I have lived in the US for most of my adult life.
 I enjoy the Bay Area’s social diversity and the many outdoor and cultural activities the area provides.
 I also like to explore the multiple approaches to health and well-being that are available to us: Yoga, meditation, physical exercise, and alternative therapies.
 In this regard, I believe psychotherapy provides the basis for an integrative approach to wellness.
 The right kind of psychotherapy provided the container for me to embrace my life experiences, the epiphanies, the challenges, and everything in between.